bradleykenny/bradleykenny/README.md

-### Hi there 👋
+### G'day, I'm Brad 👋

-I'm Brad; a software engineer currently in Sydney, AU.
+Software engineer currently in Sydney, AU

 <!--
 **bradleykenny/bradleykenny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.